 Rhodes users can request space in the BCLC through the Events Management System.
-Instructions are available on the Schedule and Events webpage.
+Instructions are available on the College Events webpage.

 For personal use of BCLC facilities, see Fees for Space and Services.

-Off-campus users may contact the Scheduling and Events office at (901) 843-3888.
-All requests for space in the BCLC are subject to the approval of the Assistant Athletic Director of Facilities.
+Off-campus users may contact the College Events office at (901) 843-3888.
+All requests for space in the BCLC are subject to the approval of the Athletics office.

 Fees.
 In some cases, fees may apply to the reservation of space in the BCLC.
-For specific information, contact the Assistant Athletic Director for Facilities.
+For specific information, contact the Athletics office.